joergschwarzwaelder/hhc2020/Objective-11/README.md

 The next 6 32 Bit random values out of this prepared PRNG are part of the nonces for #129997-#129999.
 Then finally the next two are lower and upper half of the nonce for block #130000 -> **57066318 f32f729d**

+A [Perl script](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Objective-11/decode.pl) for analyzing and tampering the Blockchain is provided.
+It reads the file `blockchain.dat`, dumps out all information in ASCII, dumps out

 ## Objective 11b: Part 2